citp/privacy-policy-historical/s/sw/swo/swoopo.com.md

-> *The following text is extracted and transformed from the swoopo.com privacy policy that was archived on 2013-06-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130609232845id_/http%3A//www.dealdash.com/page.php%3Fid%3D11) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the swoopo.com privacy policy that was archived on 2014-12-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141225082420id_/http%3A//www.dealdash.com/privacy-policy) for the most accurate reproduction.*

 # DealDash™ - Privacy policy

-Updated: July 5th 2012

-1. General
+## Privacy policy

+Updated: October 4th 2013

+**1\.
+General**

 You may visit DealDash.com at any time without registering.
 When you visit our website, data is saved on our servers, as is the website that you visit us from, the advertising you may have been referred by, the websites that you proceed to from our site, the type of browser you use, and your IP address.

 As this is being done, no personal data is directly associated with you.
 However, we do need some personal information from you if you want to actively participate in DealDash.com.

 Once you have registered with DealDash.com, you are asked to choose a DealDash.com user name together with a password, which then allows you to take advantage of all of the DealDash.com services.

 You can revoke your consent any time by closing your account with us.

-2. What Data Do We Collect?
+**2\.
+What Data Do We Collect?**

 "Personal data" is the information that readily identifies you, for example your name, address, e-mail address and mobile phone number or your payment details.
 When you register, personal data is recorded and processed by DealDash.com, as well as when you use the service, for example:

--               when you purchase bids;
+  * when you purchase bids;

--               when you place bids, win an auction, or purchase through Buy It Now;
+  * when you place bids, win an auction, or purchase through Buy It Now;

--               when you securely login.
+  * when you securely login.

 "Usage data" is personal data that identify the user, as well as information on the DealDash.com services the user utilizes, for example your DealDash.com user name together with the associated password and your IP address when you purchase bids, login to the site or win an auction.
 It may also include things like the frequency and analysis of your auction participation and auctions you view online but do not participate in.

 Dealdash.com also collects information from you when you search, participate in a contest or questionnaire or communicate with our customer support.
+DealDash.com also reserves the right to read and store messages passed between buyers and sellers on the DealDash.com Marketplace.

 We collect this data to make it possible for you to use DealDash.com and to help us personalize and continually improve your DealDash.com experience.
 We maintain all data in the US ourselves and with the assistance of service providers.

-Dealdash.com is directed toward a general audience over the age of 18 and is specifically not directed toward children under the age of 13\.
+Dealdash.com is directed toward a general audience over the age of 18 and is specifically not directed toward children under the age of 13.
 If we learn that we have information about anyone under 13, we will promptly delete it.

-3. Use of the Data
+**3\.
+Use of the Data**

 Our primary purpose in collecting personal information is to provide you with a safe, smooth, efficient, and customized DealDash.com experience.
 You agree that we may use your personal information to:

--               provide the services and customer support you request;
+  * provide the services and customer support you request;

--               resolve disputes and troubleshoot problems;
+  * resolve disputes and troubleshoot problems;

--               prevent potentially prohibited or illegal activities, and enforce our Terms of Use;
+  * prevent potentially prohibited or illegal activities, and enforce our Terms of Use;

--               customize, measure and improve our services, content and advertising;
+  * customize, measure and improve our services, content and advertising;

--               tell you about our services, targeted marketing, site updates, and promotional offers based on your communication preferences.
+  * tell you about our services, targeted marketing, site updates, and promotional offers based on your communication preferences.

-4. Newsletter
+**4\.
+Newsletter**

 When you register with DealDash.com, you are added to receive the email newsletter.
 You may unsubscribe at anytime from the newsletter and other marketing communications by clicking the unsubscribe link at the bottom of the newsletter emails.

-5. Sharing Personal Data to Third Parties
+**5\.
+Sharing Personal Data to Third Parties**

 We will not share your personal information with third parties for that recipient’s own purposes unless you have clearly consented to such sharing.
 We will share your data with service providers who assist us with the site, marketing and our operations, such as payment processing or post-purchase fulfillment.

 DealDash.com may also share your data for law enforcement purposes, to protect our business from fraud or abuse, or in the event another party purchases our company or assets.

-6. Viewing/Changing Personal Data
+**6\.
+Viewing/Changing Personal Data**

 You can view the information in your DealDash.com account at any time and update it as necessary using your DealDash.com user name and your DealDash.com password.

 Your mobile phone number for activating your account can only be changed by contacting our Customer Service.

 Once we are informed, we will adjust incorrect data accordingly.

 We will notify you upon request at any time as to whether and what personal data in respect to your identity or your pseudonym has been stored.

-7. Revoking Consent/Deleting Your Account
+**7\.
+Revoking Consent/Deleting Your Account**

 You can revoke your consent to our storage and processing of your personal data at any time.

 You can delete or deactivate your DealDash.com account at any time.

 If you choose to close your account, all remaining bids will be destroyed.

-8. The Use of Cookies on our Website
+**8\.
+The Use of Cookies on our Website**

 DealDash.com uses so-called "cookies", which are text files that are stored on your computer that we retrieve when you visit the site to assist in customizing your experience with the online service.